Yearbook surveys and polls are a great way to get a pulse on your school community for a specific year.

 Not just any survey will do that, though.
 Your yearbook poll results will be way, way better if you ask great questions and help people give great answers.

 Inside this post, we’ll show you how to do just that.
-And, as if teaching you how to fish wasn’t enough, we’ve got Atlantic salmon on deck: 50 of our most fantastic survey questions to get your gears turning.
+And, as if teaching you how to fish wasn’t enough, we’ve got Atlantic salmon on deck: over 50 of our most fantastic survey questions to get your gears turning.
 Read on to get them.

 How to Write Yearbook Survey Questions